VVVARMA-DataAnalyst/SQL_PROJECT/README.md

 WHERE rnk = 1
 ORDER BY year, avg_sale DESC;

-Q.8 Write a SQL query to find the top 5 customers based on the highest total sales
+**Q.8 Write a SQL query to find the top 5 customers based on the highest total sales.**

 SELECT
     customer_id,